Public image of Taylor Swift: Kanye West

-Public relations
+Publicist

 American executive Paula Erickson handled Swift's public relations (PR) from 2007 to March 2014 through her Nashville-based Erickson Public Relations.
 Swift, who planned to make her PR in-house, then hired Tree Paine as her exclusive publicist; Swift is Paine's first and only known client.
 Paine has received press coverage for guiding Swift through a number of publicized moments, such as Swift's 2016 controversy with West following the release of his single "Famous", her 2017 sexual assault trial, her choice to speak on politics for the 2018 U.S. mid-term elections, the 2019 dispute over her masters, and a 2023 series of claims about Swift by celebrity gossip social media account DeuxMoi.